Abortion - medical

 Why the Procedure Is Performed

-- The developing baby has a birth defect or genetic problem.
+- Your baby has a birth defect or genetic problem.

-- The pregnancy is harmful to the woman's health (therapeutic abortion).
+- Your pregnancy is harmful to your health (therapeutic abortion).

 - The pregnancy resulted after a traumatic event such as rape or incest.